Did you ever wish you could easily filter the images on your digital picture frame based on the date?

 Whenever you take a digital photo, a set of data is being written alongside the image information.
 This includes the Exif data, which records not only the date but also the serial numbers of your camera body and lenses, aperture and shutter speed, or your white balance.

-You will also find GPS location and IPTC data which contains information and the copyright of an image and keywords added in applications like Adobe Lightroom after the shot.
+You will also find GPS location and IPTC data which contain information and the copyright of an image and keywords added in applications like Adobe Lightroom after the shot.

 If you like to take a lot of images, this information can be handy to find a particular photo quickly.